Seamful XAI: Operationalizing Seamful Design in Explainable AI: Background and Related Work

 \subsection{Responsible AI in Practice}

-Our work is also informed by, and contributes to, the responsible AI (RAI) practices.
+Our work is also informed by, and contributes to,RAI practices.
 RAI is concerned with putting theoretical principles of AI ethics into practice~\cite{shneiderman2021responsible, Rakova2021, benjamins2019responsible}.
-In principle, RAI works call for explicit considerations of ``how things can go wrong''---risks, harms, and ethical issues in general---and addressing these issues proactively during development, rather than reactively after deployment~\cite{rakova2021responsible,passibarocas2019, amershiplannigtofail}.
-However, recent work studying how practitioners deal with RAI issues on the ground, including AI fairness~\cite{madaio2022assessing,holstein2019improving,deng2022exploring, passibarocas2019}, transparency~\cite{liao2020questioning,hong2020human,amy2022}, accountability~\cite{raji2020closing}, and overall harms mitigation~\cite{Rakova2021, amershiplannigtofail}, report that practitioners grapple with tremendous challenges.
-Proactively anticipating potential harms for complex systems deployed in heterogeneous social contexts is inherently challenging.
-Prior work called for inter-disciplinary approaches that involve technical experts, ethics experts, social scientists, and user experience (UX) professionals~\cite{metcalfimpact2021,Passimaking, Passitrust,Kashfi2017, Kayacik2019}, and multi-stakeholder approaches by also involving end-users and impacted communities to align RAI with their values~\cite{delgado2021stakeholder,sloane2020participation,halfaker2020ores}, as well as more actionable methods, processes, and tools to lower the barriers and empower individuals to engage in RAI practices~\cite{madaio2020co,liao2020questioning,amy2022}.
-Meanwhile, the challenges for RAI practices must also be addressed at the organizational level, by creating incentive structures and organizational frameworks, strategies and workflows that prioritize RAI practices~\cite{Rakova2021, samirthesis}.
+In principle, RAI works call for proactive considerations of ``how things can go wrong''---risks, harms, and ethical issues in general---and addressing these issues proactively during development, rather than reactively after deployment~\cite{rakova2021responsible,passibarocas2019, amershiplannigtofail}.
+However, recent work studying how practitioners deal with RAI issues on the ground, including AI fairness~\cite{madaio2022assessing,holstein2019improving,deng2022exploring, passibarocas2019}, transparency~\cite{liao2020questioning,hong2020human,amy2022}, accountability~\cite{raji2020closing}, and overall harms mitigation~\cite{Rakova2021, amershiplannigtofail}, report that practitioners grapple with tremendous challenges ~\cite{PetersRAI}.
+Proactively anticipating potential harms for complex systems deployed in heterogeneous social contexts is inherently challenging ~\cite{ShelbySociotechnicalHarms}.

-We situate our proposed design process in the RAI ecosystem by taking a proactive, inter-disciplinary and multi-stakeholder approach that is intended to involve practitioners of diverse roles and end-users.
-To make the design process adoptable by practitioners, we draw valuable lessons from---and extend---recent work that supports RAI practices through structured but also flexible ``scaffolding'', such as guiding frameworks~\cite{gebru2021datasheets,mitchell2019model,ehsan2021expanding}, checklists~\cite{madaio2020co}, and processes~\cite{liao2020questioning,raji2020closing}.